videojs/videojs-youtube/README.md

 YouTube playback technology for the [Video.js player](https://github.com/videojs/video.js/).

 ## Install
-You can use bower (`bower videojs-youtube`), npm (`npm install videojs-youtube`) or the source and build it using `grunt`.
+You can use bower (`bower install videojs-youtube`), npm (`npm install videojs-youtube`) or the source and build it using `grunt`.
 Then, the only file you need is dist/vjs.youtube.js.

 ## Example
 ```html